ahkharsha/briXchange/README.md

 ### **3. Conduct Transactions**

-- Buy and sell fractional property tokens using XTZ on the Etherlink blockchain.
+- Buy and sell fractional property tokens using tBNB on the BNB Smart Chain Testnet.
 - Enjoy low transaction fees and fast confirmation times.

-### **4. Staking and Rewards (Under Development)**
+### **4. Staking and Rewards**

-- Stake RTZ tokens to earn rewards and access premium features.
+- Stake tBNB tokens to earn rewards and access premium features.
 - Participate in platform governance by voting on proposals.

 ---